Immortale-dev/QTest/README.md

 ____

 #### toThrowError ()
 This method requires the **function** to be passed to `EXPECT` macro.
-When called, it will succeed the test case, if the function passed to `EXPECT` will throw an error.
+When called, it will succeed the test case, if the function passed to `EXPECT` is going to throw an error.
 ***Example:***
 ```C++
 EXPECT([](){ throw "error here"; }).toThrowError();